epfml/disco/server/README.md

 This server also requires the [@epfml/discojs-node](https://github.com/epfml/disco/tree/develop/discojs/discojs-node/README.md) package.
 If you wish to develop the server with your own local changes brought to `@epfml/discojs-node`, link (`npm link`) the `discojs/discojs-node` project.
 Then, make sure `discojs/discojs-node` is *built* before proceeding to the next steps, by following the `@epfml/discojs-node` [README](https://github.com/epfml/disco/tree/develop/discojs/README.md).

+The server uses a PostgreSQL database and you can manually run the migrations with `npm run migrate` in order to create the database schema.

 ### Running the server locally

+You will need to start a PostgreSQL database, an easy way is to use the `docker-compose.yml` file by just running `docker-compose --env-file .env.dev up`.
 From this folder, you can run the server on localhost:8080 with `npm run dev`.
 This runs via the `nodemon` package, so it automatically restarts the process after changes.

 ### Testing the server locally